Svetozar Gligorić: Later years and death

 In 1984 to 1985 he was the chief arbiter in the aborted marathon world title match between Anatoly Karpov and Garry Kasparov.
 Gligorić turned down FIDE's offer to keep the same position in the 1985 rematch.
 He continued active tournament play well into his sixties.
 In his last public chess event, he played board 1 for the Yugoslav team in the so-called "USSR vs. Yugoslavia" match in 2007.
 This match celebrated the USSR versus Yugoslavia matches that were held from the 1950s to the 1970s, in which Gligorić had represented the Yugoslav side 14 times.

 During his life Gligorić was very interested in art and culture, but his greatest passion besides chess was music.
 So in his eighties, Gligorić turned to music, even releasing an album in Belgrade consisting of 12 compositions, mostly jazz, rap and blues.

 On 14 August 2012, Gligorić died from a stroke at 89 years of age in Belgrade.
-He was buried on 16 August 2012, at 13:30 in the Alley of the Greats at Belgrade's New Cemetery.
+He was buried on 16 August 2012, at 13:30 in the Alley of Distinguished Citizens at Belgrade's New Cemetery.

 Legacy

-Although he compiled a superb tournament record, it is perhaps as an openings theorist and commentator that Gligorić will be best remembered.
-He made enormous contributions to the theory and practice of the King's Indian Defence, Ruy Lopez and Nimzo-Indian Defence, among others; and, particularly with the King's Indian, translated his theoretical contributions into several spectacular victories with both colours (including the game below).
+Although he had a strong tournament record, Gligorić is also known for his work as an openings theorist and commentator.
+He contributed to the theory and practice of openings such as the King's Indian Defence, Ruy Lopez and Nimzo-Indian Defence.
+He achieved notable results using these openings, including wins with both White and Black pieces, particularly with the King's Indian.

 Theoretically significant variations in the King's Indian and Ruy Lopez are named after him, including some critical and very commonly played opening variations like the Gligorić Variation of King's Indian (E92); the Ruy Lopez Exchange, Gligorić Variation (C69); the Nimzo-Indian Gligorić System (E54) and the Ruy Lopez Closed Breyer, Gligorić Variation (C95).
 His battles with Bobby Fischer in the King's Indian and Sicilian Defence (particularly the Najdorf Variation, a long-time Fischer specialty) often worked out in his favour.

 Gligorić also invented the famous Mar del Plata Variation of the King's Indian Defence which he employed for the first time at the international tournament in Mar del Plata in 1953 against Najdorf and two rounds later against Eliskases, winning both games.